landline - spark - wireless - radio

 #034BUN Bunnell radio sideswiper.

-This is the scarce Bunnell radio sideswiper a/k/a/ double speed key or Cootie key.
+This is the rare Bunnell radio sideswiper (also known as a cootie key).
 Unlike landline telegraph keys, it has no circuit closer.
 It has heavy contacts for early spark radio work.
 This key is on a Bakelite base which is mounted on a cast iron sub-base.
 The Bakelite is stamped "patented, J.H.
 Bunnell& Co.
 Inc., New York USA."

 It is in very good original condition including its three rubber feet.
 There is a crack in the Bakelite below the right hand wire terminal.